 - Enterprise plan – completely negotiable.

-Broadly advertised as “Etsy killer”, Handmade section of Amazon was launched in October 2015 and from the very beginning it allowed access to its 250 million customer base worldwide.
+Broadly advertised as “Etsy killer”, the Handmade section of Amazon was launched in October 2015 and from the very beginning, it allowed access to its 250 million customer base worldwide.
 This giant stepped on the field of Etsy and it is quite successful in it.
 But enormous customer base comes at the price of higher fees and more competition.
-Alongside with having to upgrade your standard Amazon seller account you’ll also have to apply to be able to sell in the Handmade section.
-This was meant to ensure that your products meet “handmade” standards.
+Alongside with having to upgrade your standard Amazon seller account, you’ll also have to apply to be able to sell in the Handmade section.
+Thus, this was meant to ensure that your products meet “handmade” standards.